 At a time when most developers were converting land use from single family homes to multi-story apartments, national developer, Bernard Greenbaum offered a different approach for what he was to name Boca Ciega Point.

-In 1969 ground was broken and readied for development.
-The original prospectus touted a “new concept” on Florida’s unspoiled West Coast, one story patio homes with a garage and waterfront access, all the advantages and privacy of a home and at the same time all the amenities and advantages of Condominium living….unheard of in 1969.This new condo concept soon attracted buyers, mostly from the mid-west, that purchased them as a second home to escape the harsh winters and falling temperatures “back home”.
+In 1969 ground was broken and readied for a “new concept” on Florida’s unspoiled West Coast.
+One-story patio homes were planned with a garage and waterfront access, all the advantages and privacy of a private home and at the same time all the amenities and advantages of Condominium living.
+This new condo concept soon attracted buyers, mostly from the mid-west to escape their harsh winters and falling temperatures.

 His vision included a wide landscaped entrance plaza, flanked by two ornamental fountains, a serpentine brick wall surrounding the entire complex to maintain privacy, an entrance gate with a guard house offering 24/7 security.
 Bernard’s concept coupled with Robert Greenbaum’s design were so new and innovative, the condos were sold from a site map before they were built.

 Greenbaum’s shrewd business acumen is evident in his business model.
 As each phase was completed he set up a self-governing Association.
 As one phase of development was completed and sold he went on to the next eventually completing a total of 19 Associations.

 Each Association elected two trustees and from this pool, six were elected to a Federation Board, who in conjunction with an on-site manager adheres to the Condominium Guidelines and Documents to conduct business.

 The recreation facilities were a separate corporation with specific guidelines, rented by the unit owners and maintained by the Federation.
 It remains that way today.